blackkiring/DSTD/README.md

 PAN and MS images (Inconvenient to provide)   <br>
 groundtruth file <br>
 ## Preprocessing
 We provide preprocess.py to process our input PAN and MS images.
 You can change the dataset and the size of images in the preprocess.py.
-Furthermore, you need to change the number of categries.
+Furthermore, you need to change the number of categries according to different dataset.
+The majority paragrams you can set them in preprocess.py.

+## train
+our model is an end-to-end network.
+To train our network, you only need to run the Demo.py.
+We set hyper-parameters according to the best performance in the experiments of our net work.
+## visualize
+Since different datasets have different classification, we provide different visualize code for different datasets.
+You can change them if you need.
+The output are the classification maps, including the image with ground truth and the overall image.